etherspot/ETHLDN/README.md

 Ideas of use-cases:

 - Providing seamless user experience in any dApp, game, protocol, wallet.
 - Adding cross-chain liquidity to any DeFi dapp.
+[Video example here.](https://www.youtube.com/watch?v=dGGKPJsn52Q)
 - Simplifying user interaction with NFTs.
 - Building a great social-fi app using Account Abstraction.
+- Creating an in browser game which interacts with smart contracts.

 The prize includes $2,000 in USDC + a $550 voucher for a one-year subscription to the Etherspot services.